eu-cdse/documentation/Support.md

 Navigate to the following [website](https://helpcenter.dataspace.copernicus.eu/hc/en-gb).

-In case you're not logged in, click on SIGN IN.
+In case you're not logged in, click on LOGIN.

 <img src="_images/help_center_sign_in.png" width="550">